Online Learning at PCCC

 IMPORTANT!
 To access your online class(es), you must first log into your Portal account (My PCCC Account).
-After logging in, select the Online Classes tab at the upper right, where you will see additional instructions.
+After logging in, select Blackboard from the top row of tabs, where you will see additional instructions.

-While you will be able to log in to Blackboard, you will only able to view your class(es) itself once the semester starts (Jan 23 for Spring 15-week courses).
+While you will be able to log in to Blackboard, you will only able to view your class(es) itself once the semester starts.

 - Log in via My PCCC Account